 Activity: "What Drives Us?"

-- 1Group Discussion: Explain how our beliefs and values influence our thinking, feeling, and acting as a team.
+- Group Discussion: Explain how our beliefs and values influence our thinking, feeling, and acting as a team.
 Ask, "What core beliefs and values guide how we work together and make decisions?"

-- 2Individual Reflection: Have each team member write down beliefs and values they think are essential to the team's success on sticky notes.
+- Individual Reflection: Have each team member write down beliefs and values they think are essential to the team's success on sticky notes.

-- 3Group Share & Categorisation: Place the sticky notes on a flip chart or whiteboard.
+- Group Share & Categorisation: Place the sticky notes on a flip chart or whiteboard.
 Have the team group similar ideas into themes to identify the team's shared beliefs and values.

-- 4Synthesise: Discuss and agree on 3–5 core team beliefs and values that align with the team's purpose and identity.
+- Synthesise: Discuss and agree on 3–5 core team beliefs and values that align with the team's purpose and identity.
 Write these down as guiding principles.

 Step 4: Connecting Actions to Purpose, Identity, and Beliefs

-Objective: Identify behaviours and capabilities that align with the team's purpose, identity, and beliefs.
+Objective: Identify behaviours and capabilities that align with the team's purpose, identity, and beliefs

 Time: 60 minutes